nathan-m-schneider-22/dali_app/README.md

      - None: Returns all data for all members

      - `?fields=name,year,phoneType`:
-   Any comma separated list of valid job fields, see [here](./data/data.md) for all valid fields.
+   Any comma separated list of valid member fields, see [here](./data/data.md) for all valid fields.
 Will return data for all members, with only the specified fields.

 * **Success Response:**